aaronkyle/social-development/context/thematic-issues/resettlement/resettlement_compliance-evaluation-questions.md

 -->

-## Diagnostic Questions for POWERGRID Project Officers
+## Diagnostic Questions for Project Officers

 ### Institutional Organization for Safeguard Compliance